Oscar MacIntyre

-Oscar MacIntyre (born 21 December 2004) is a Scottish professional footballer who plays as a left back for Inverness Caledonian Thistle.
+Oscar MacIntyre (born 21 December 2004) is a Scottish professional footballer who most recently played as a left back for Inverness Caledonian Thistle.
 He has previously played for Hibernian, Queen of the South, and Annan Athletic.

 Club career

 Hibernian

 MacIntyre signed for the Hibernian youth academy from The Spartans in 2019, joining up at the same time as his younger brother Jacob.
 In April 2021, Oscar signed his first professional contract with Hibernian and debuted for the first-team in May 2022.
 Both brothers signed long-term contracts with the Hibees in August 2022.

 On 25 August 2023, MacIntyre was sent out on loan to Queen of the South.
 In February 2024 he was loaned to Annan Athletic for the remainder of the 2023–24 season.
 He returned to Queen of the South on loan for the 2024-25 season.

 Inverness Caledonian Thistle

 MacIntyre moved to Inverness Caledonian Thistle on a permanent basis in July 2025.

+On 25 May 2026 it was announced that MacIntyre was one of 9 players who would be leaving Inverness upon the expiration of his contract.